JupiterOne/integration-template/README.md

 - release

-For each pull request, the degree of change should be registered by applying the appropriate tag of patch, minor, or major.
+For each pull request, the degree of change should be registered by applying the appropriate label of patch, minor, or major.
 This allows the repository to keep track of the highest degree of change since the last release.
-When ready to publish to NPM, the PR should have both its appropriate patch, minor, or major tag applied as well as a release tag.
-The release tag will denote to the system that we need to publish to NPM and will correctly version based on the highest degree of change since the last release, package the project, and publish it to NPM.
+When ready to publish to NPM, the PR should have both its appropriate patch, minor, or major label applied as well as a release label.
+The release label will denote to the system that we need to publish to NPM and will correctly version based on the highest degree of change since the last release, package the project, and publish it to NPM.

 In order to successfully version and publish to NPM we need access to two
 secrets: a valid NPM token for publishing and a GitHub token for querying the